claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Simple Routing Policies**: Most basic Routing policies
 	- You have 1 record and provide multiple IP addresses
 	- When multiple values are specified for a record, Route53 will return values back to the user in a random order
+	- No health check
 	- ***Example***: if you had a record for www.exampro.co with 3 different IP addess values, users would be directly randomly to 1 of them
 - **Weighted Routing Policies**: Let you split up traffic based on different weight assigned
 	- This allows you to send a certain percentage of overall traffic to one server and have other traffic to be directed to a completeley different server
+	- Health check
 - **Latency Based Routing Policies:** allows you to direct traffic based on the lowest network latency possible for your end-user based on region
+	- Can be used for **Active-Active failover** strategy (two resources active at the same time)
-- **Failover Routing Policy Policies:** allow you to create active passive/setup in situations where you want a primary site in one location and a secondary data recovery.
-Automatically monitors health checks from your primary site
+- **Failover Routing Policy Policies:** allow you to create **active passive/setup** in situations where you want a primary site in one location and a secondary data recovery. **Active-passive** means that one is actively used and the other in stanby until the first fail.
+	- Automatically monitors health checks from your primary site
 - **Geolocation Routing Policies**: allow you to direct traffic based on the geographic location of where **the request originated from**
 - **Geoproximity routing polices**: allow you to direct traffic based on the geographic location of **your users and your AWS resources**
 - **Multi-Value Answer Policies:** let you configure Route 53 to return multiple values such as IP addresses for your web servers, in response to DNS queries.

 ### Health Checks (not free):
+- HTTP Health Checks are only for public resources
 - Checks health every **30s** by default.
 Can be reduced to every **10s**
 - A health check can **initiate a failover** if the status is returned unhealthy
 - A CloudWatch Alarm can be created to alert you of status unhealthy